folio-org/folio-org.github.io/guides/automation.md

 When doing any substantial test data loading, then use this rather than the other systems.
 This the same as "folio-snapshot".
-The server is built every day, to finish about 01:55 UTC (see Jenkins job: [folio-snapshot-load](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-snapshot-load/)).
+The server is built every day, to finish about 02:30 UTC (see Jenkins job: [folio-snapshot-load](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-snapshot-load/)).

 ### folio-goldenrod

 [https://folio-goldenrod.dev.folio.org/](https://folio-goldenrod.dev.folio.org/)

 This is an environment for the most recent FOLIO Release Q2 2020 Goldenrod.
-Each nightly rebuild will pick up any hotfix updates that may have been released.
+Each rebuild will pick up any hotfix updates that may have been released.
-The server is built every day, to finish about 03:20 UTC (see Jenkins job: [folio-q2-2020-release](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-q2-2020-release/)).
+The server is built every Sunday, to finish about 01:45 UTC (see Jenkins job: [folio-q2-2020-release](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-q2-2020-release/)).

 ### Other notes